 \subsection{Zero-Shot Navigation}

-Previous embodied navigation methods, primarily based on reinforcement learning (RL) \cite{rlnav1, rlnav2}, suffer from limited generalization and a significant sim-to-real gap, which hinders their application in real-world environments.
-Zero-shot navigation allows agents to act in unseen environments without task-specific training, unlike supervised methods \cite{related_11,related_18,related_31,related_41} which require large-scale simulation.
+Zero-shot navigation allows agents to act in unseen environments without task-specific training, unlike supervised methods \cite{related_31,RL} which require large-scale simulation.
 Existing zero-shot navigation methods span object-goal (ON), image-goal (IIN), and text-goal (TN).
-ON methods include CoW \cite{related_12} with CLIP \cite{related_28} frontier exploration, ESC \cite{related_49}, OpenFMNav \cite{related_08}, VLFM \cite{vlfm} using LLM reasoning, UniGoal \cite{unigoal} for multi-modal unification, and RATE-Nav \cite{li2025rate} with region-aware termination.
+ON methods include CoW \cite{related_12} with CLIP \cite{clip} frontier exploration, ESC \cite{esc}, OpenFMNav \cite{Openfmnav}, VLFM \cite{vlfm} using LLM reasoning, UniGoal \cite{unigoal} for multi-modal unification, and RATE-Nav \cite{li2025rate} with region-aware termination.
 IIN methods range from Mod-IIN \cite{imggoal2} to SIGN \cite{yan2025sign} for safety-aware drone navigation.
-TN methods such as InstructNav \cite{related_25} generalize instruction following across ON, DDN, and VLN \cite{related_09,related_20,related_26,related_47,related_48}.
+TN methods such as InstructNav \cite{Instructnav} generalize instruction following across ON, DDN, and VLN \cite{related_09,related_20,related_26,related_47}.
 However, most zero-shot work ignores the last-mile challenge of choosing an optimal viewpoint after target localization.